This post may contain affiliate links. Please read our privacy policy.

 • 1 6-ounce package chow mein noodles (3 ½ cups)

-• Melt the milk and semisweet chips in a double boiler (see Note 1) or using the microwave, stopping the microwave and giving the chips a stir every 15 to 20 seconds until they are melted.
+• Melt the milk and semisweet chips in a double boiler (see Note).
+If using the microwave, stop the microwave and give the chips a stir every 15 to 20 seconds until they are melted.

 • Place the noodles in a large bowl.
 Pour the melted chocolate over and stir to combine.
 Add half of the S’more Baking Chips Mix, and stir and toss until everything is evenly combined.